 That is, unreasonable delays occur when the problem has to do with the immigration agencies, not with problems in individual applications.
 Probably the cases most affected by these delays are green cards or permanent residences. permanent residency.

 The time is getting longer, the applicants are getting impatient, and the problems of not having an immigration status keep surfacing.
 So, if you find yourself wondering “Why isn’t my green card arriving?”, it is first important to find out the estimated time frame for each process and if there are possibilities to speed it up.

 What is the USCIS waiting time?

 First of all, before initiating any drastic measure, it is necessary to know the approximate time it may take the U.S. Citizenship and Immigration Services (USCIS) to process the applications.

-The agency’s official website has all the information in this regard, specifying according to application forms, category, and office where they were sent.
-Log in regularly, before and after making the application, could be significant in calming impatience and knowing what to expect from the process..
+The agency’s official website has all the information on the subject, specifying the application forms, category, and office to which they were sent.
+Logging in regularly, before and after applying, could be significant in calming impatience and knowing what to expect from the process.